grjsmith/practical_strategy_for_technologists/Chapter8.md

 ## Examples of good strategies and bad strategies

-A lot of different types of organisations write strategies and share them.
-As a strategist studying the field care must be taken to identify the strategies that could have been written retrospectively.
+A lot of different types of organizations write strategies and share them.
+The student of strategy must take care to identify the strategies that could have been written retrospectively.
 Governments and the military publish their strategies in advance.
 That makes them incredibly valuable resources because they aren't written to fit a narrative that has already been played out.

 Government strategies almost always lack a good problem statement.
 The reasons are probably different depending on the political system of the country.
-UK Government strategies are usually written by the civil service which uses a roll-up approach where teams and departments create strategy docs that are consumed by more senior civil servants who aggregate and summarise all the strategies of the departments that report to them.
+UK Government strategies are usually written by the civil service which uses a roll-up approach where teams and departments create strategy docs that are consumed by more senior civil servants who aggregate and summarize all the strategies of the departments that report to them.
 They then generate their strategies to be consumed by their ministers who then insert their requirements.
 These documents then get iterated on up and down the hierarchy.
-This is true whether the strategy is generated from inside the civil service because the strategy is about the operation of the government or if the strategy originates from within the party that's in power because the strategy is to enact policy.
+This is true whether the strategy is generated from inside the civil service because the strategy is about the operation of the government or if the strategy originates from within the party in power.

 ### UK Digital Strategy